Predicting sampling advantage of stochastic Ising Machines for Quantum Simulations: Model and method

-The relative error $\varepsilon_\mathrm{rel} (N)$ scales with the sampling error of the variational energy given by Eq. \eqref{theory:eq:montecarlo:erroranalysiswithautocorrreduced}, which decreases when increasing the number of samples until the error becomes on the same order of the baseline.
-In order to make a practical comparison between the sampling algorithms, we set $\Delta t = 1 \ \text{MH sweep}$ and $\Delta t = 1 \ \text{sIM sweep}$ for MH and sIM sampling respectively.
-Practically, $\Delta t$ can be different to optimize storage and calculate observables, see supplementary \ref{appendix:autocorrelation}.
-In the case of $\widetilde{\sigma}_E \gg \widetilde{\sigma}_{E_b}$, the relative error is then given by
+The relative error $\varepsilon({M})$ scales with the sampling error of the variational energy given by Eq. \eqref{theory:eq:montecarlo:erroranalysiswithautocorr}, which decreases when increasing the number of {samples} until the error becomes on the same order of the baseline.
+In the case of $\sigma_E \gg \sigma_{E_b}$ {and large $M$}, the relative error is then given by